coleygroup/openretro/README.md

 It is possible to run benchmarking with non atom-mapped reactions, with *template-free models only*.
 Currently, the only template-free model supported is Transformer.
-If only non atom-mapped reaction data are available, please prepare the raw SMILES .txt/.smi files for train, validation and test.
-See https://github.com/bigchem/retrosynthesis/tree/master/data for sample data format.

 ## Step 2/3
 Configure variables in ./scripts/config_metadata.sh, especially the paths to point to the <b>absolute</b> path of raw files and desired output paths.
+Only the variables related to benchmarked models need to be configured.
-Then execute the configuration script with
+Once the changes have been made, execute the configuration script with
 ```
 source scripts/config_metadata.sh
 ```